nbogis/Front-End-Web-Development/P4/README.md

 5. Moved variables decleration outside of loops

 6. Worked on moving pizzas while scrolling:
+  a.
+Changed the number of generated pizza to a value based on the viewport height
-	a. replaced (i%5) with incrementing number from 0 to 4
+	b. replaced (i%5) with incrementing number from 0 to 4
-	b. created different layers for each pizza so repainitng occurs in smaller area and not the entire page.
+	c. created different layers for each pizza so repainitng occurs in smaller area and not the entire page.
 Used 3d translation to move the pizza layers
-	c. repalce basicLEft with translation
+	d. repalce basicLEft with translation

 7. Used grunt to minify css, js, html, and images files